dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 ## Step 4
-If we take a look at our past orders, the order for the 8 pairs of jeans is no longer displayed
+If we take a look at our past orders, **Angela's** order for the 8 pairs of jeans is no longer displayed because it was automatically cancelled when we used the `ROLLBACK` statement.

 ```
 mysql> SELECT * FROM orders;